RFEIST83/Group_3_Project/readme.md

 **Accident Trends with Popular Formula 1 Circuits and Constructors - Himali Wijeratne**

 To look at whether accident trends with popular Formula 1 circuits and constructors we first built a scatter plot looking at all accidents, that have taken place in all circuits from 1950 - 2023.
 With accidents termed to include incidences termed as "accidents and collisions" in the data set, which included data from a total of 1091 races and 1886 accidents and collisions.
-When doing a linear regression analysis it showed a slope of 0.18 to suggest a slight increase in accidents over the years, however, the R-squared  value of 0.09, suggests there is no significant linear relationship between time and accidents.
+When doing a linear regression analysis it showed a slope of 0.18, to suggest a slight increase in accidents over the years, however, the R-squared  value of 0.09, suggests there is no significant linear relationship between time and accidents.
 The change is most likely due to the high amount of variability in the nature of accidents and due to increased participation in F1 races.

 ![Screenshot 2023-11-20 175728](https://github.com/RFEIST83/Group_3_Project/assets/145405658/180fbaaa-2708-4ec7-b96f-905483fe77c9)

-Next we built a bar plot to look at which top 5 circuits have run most consistently over the years to use for analysis.
-Of all the circuits used we found that the British, Italian, Monaco, Belgian and German Grand Prix tracks were the most commonly used over the years.
+Next, we built a bar plot to look at which top 5 circuits have run most consistently over the years to use for analysis.
+Of all the circuits used, we found that the British, Italian, Monaco, Belgian and German Grand Prix tracks have run the most consistently over the years.

 ![Screenshot 2023-11-20 175804](https://github.com/RFEIST83/Group_3_Project/assets/145405658/41fd6520-78cf-4f36-8153-08cf1cc0f2ac)